This Commons briefing paper provides a brief outline of bankruptcy procedures in England and Wales.Jump to full report >>

 An individual is insolvent when they cannot pay their debts “as and when they fall due”.
 In this situation, they may be made bankrupt (although there are alternatives to bankruptcy such as informal agreements, Individual Voluntary Arrangements and Debt Relief Orders).
 A company cannot be made bankrupt, only individuals can.
 The correct insolvency term and procedure for a company insolvency equivalent to bankruptcy is liquidation.

-This Commons briefing paper provides an outline of bankruptcy procedures in England and Wales (Scotland has a separate bankruptcy procedure known as sequestration).
-It should be emphasised that anyone made bankrupt (or considering bankruptcy) should seek proper legal advice based on a full appraisal of the facts of their case.
+This Commons briefing paper provides an outline of bankruptcy procedures in England and Wales.
+The process to become bankrupt is different if the debtor lives in Scotland or Northern Ireland; Scotland has a separate bankruptcy procedure known as sequestration.
+It should be emphasised that anyone made bankrupt or considering bankruptcy should seek proper legal advice based on a full appraisal of their circumstances.